Select your location for location specific information:

 Further information can be found on the website of the Bavarian State Ministry for Family, Labor and Social Affairs (StMAS).

-Funding priorities 1) incl.
-1a), 2), 4) and 5):
+Funding priorities 1), 2), 4) and 5):

-Temporary, pro rata, degressive (in the 1st year up to 90%, in the 2nd year up to 80%, in the 3rd year up to 70%) funding of the planned or identified project-related expenditure (pro rata funding in accordance with ANBest-P/ ANBest-K).
+Temporary, pro rata, degressive (in the 1st year up to 90%, in the 2nd year up to 80%, in the 3rd year up to 70%) funding of the planned or determined project-related expenditure (pro rata funding in accordance with ANBest-P/ ANBest-K).

 Funding priority 3):